mtahle/torrent-streamer/README.md

 ### Web Interface

-1. Open `http://localhost:8881` in your browser
+1. Open `http://localhost:8881` in your browser (served from `public/index.html`)
 2. Paste a magnet link in the input field
 3. Click **Start** to begin streaming
 4. Copy the **Stream URL** and open it in:
    - **VLC**: `Media → Open Network Stream`
    - **Browser**: Paste URL directly
    - **Mobile Players**: Any player supporting HTTP streams

+Other HTML UI prototypes are kept under `docs/ui-variants/` and are not served by the app.

 ### API Usage